ropensci/stats19/README.md

 #> [1] 16
 ```

-The results show that there were 170993 casualties reported by the
+The results show that there were 170,993 casualties reported by the
-police in the STATS19 dataset in 2017.
-There are 16 columns (variables)
+police in the STATS19 dataset in 2017, and 16 columns (variables).
-on these casualties.
-Values for a sample of these columns is shown
+Values for a sample of these columns are shown below:
-below:

 ``` r
 casualties_2017[c(4, 5, 6, 14)]